 The Tryon International Film Festival takes place in early October and truly lights up the entire town.
 A vintage state-of-the-art cinema, along with the Tryon Fine Arts Center, show high crafted cinema of full length films, shorts, and documentaries.

-It’s known as the friendliest town in the South so you’re sure to get your fill of Southern hospitality here.
+It’s known as the friendliest town in the South, so you’re sure to get your fill of Southern hospitality here.

-Black Mountain is perched high in the peaks of the Blue Ridge range and is a delightful tiny town to explore.
+Black Mountain is perched high on the peaks of the Blue Ridge range and is a delightful tiny town to explore.
 Though small in stature, it’s big in personality, and you’re sure to fall (pun intended) head over heels with this charming hamlet.
 They host the LEAF Festival, which might actually sound more fall based than it is.

 However, it’s a great place to take in the mountain surroundings while also getting the chance to live out any Woodstock dreams and enjoy multiple days of music on this righteous and rocking retreat.

 Nature abounds here, as do the views at an elevation of 2,500 feet.
 It’s home to historic streets, fine eats, many breweries, and plenty of galleries.
 There’s an array of amazing hiking trails and the climate is extremely mild, meaning it should be the perfect temperature for a trek or two.

 Driving the entire Blue Ridge Parkway is one of the best things to do in North Carolina in the fall.
 There are plenty of stops on the parkway that sparkle during autumn, and you’ll find yourself wanting to pull over every two miles.

 Take a few days to drive the parkway in its entirety in October.
 Some of the best stops along the parkway in the fall are